-Students experience taught inputs based on the Education for a Connected World Framework; these are integrated into our Positive Education days and assemblies, many of which will be student led.
+Students experience taught inputs based on the Education for a Connected World Framework; these are integrated into our Positive Education curriculum and assemblies.
 The framework enables the development of teaching and learning as well as guidance to support children and young people to live knowledgeably, responsibly and safely in a digital world.
 It focuses specifically on eight different aspects of online education: